-You can make the bread dough in advance if you want, or just plan in an hour for the dough to rise.
+Make the bread dough in advance if you want, or just plan in an hour for the dough to rise.
 Of course, that’s a great time to prepare the bbq.

-You can also order jackfruit on Amazon if you can’t find it locally.
+You can order jackfruit on Amazon if you can’t find it locally.
 Have you already tried jackfruit?
 If not, it doesn’t have much of a flavor, but the texture is really what you’re after.

 BBQ Jackfruit Stuffed Idaho® Potato Rolls

-- 1 (20 oz/565 g) can of Jackfruit in brine, drained (not the one in syrup!)
+- 20 oz can Jackfruit in brine, drained (not the one in syrup!)

 - 2 cups carrot ,shredded (sweet potato or butternut squash can be substituted)

-- 1 cup your favorite vegan bbq sauce
+- 1 cup bbq sauce

 - 1/2 cup water

-- 3/4 cups mashed Idaho® potatoes
+- 3/4 cups mashed potatoes

 - 1/2 cup potato cooking water

 - 2 tablespoons aquafaba or extra olive oil